 Development proposals should not damage or adversely affect the wildlife corridors identified on the map below.
 Development should not create barriers to the permeability of the landscape for wildlife in general, or fragment populations of species of conservation concern.

-POLICY ENV 6: LOCAL HERITAGE ASSETS OF HISTORICAL AND ARCHITECTURAL INTEREST – Development proposals that affect an identified non-designated building or structure of local historical or architectural interest or its setting will be expected to conserve or enhance the character, integrity and setting of that building or structure.
+POLICY ENV 6: LOCAL HERITAGE ASSETS OF HISTORICAL AND ARCHITECTURAL INTEREST – Development proposals that affect a non-designated building or structure of local historical or architectural interest identified in Appendix 9 or its setting will be expected to conserve or enhance the character, integrity and setting of that building or structure.

 POLICY ENV 7: RIDGE AND FURROW – The areas of ridge and furrow earthworks mapped above (Figure 13) are non-designated heritage assets.